 • Correction in the car’s Insured Declared Value (IDV)

 • Corrections of No Claim Bonus (NCB)

 • Transfer of ownership of the car

 It is very easy nowadays to make an endorsement in the car insurance policy.
 All the policyholder has to do is to contact the insurance company via phone, email, letter etc and inform about the changes to be made.
 The insurance company will analyse the request and if feasible will ask for the necessary documentation.
 After submission of the required documents, the insurance company will verify the documents submitted and approve the request.
 Once the changes are made the updated policy will be issued to the policyholder.

-New Update on Car Insurance as per Supreme Court Order 2019
+New Update on Motor Insurance as per Supreme Court Order 2019

 As per the Honourable Supreme Court of India order, if a person buys a car after 1st September 2019 then he or she has to compulsory take third party car insurance for 3 years.
 Although OD (Own Damage) cover can be taken for 1 year at a time and does not need to be bundled up with the long term third party car insurance package.
 So now there are 3 option a new car owner can select for car insurance.